sailorlee97/sailorlee97/README.md

   * **Background**: In order to ensure the network service quality of the router, the automl algorithm is used to identify business traffic, thereby forming an intelligent forwarding strategy.

-- **3. Machine learning system based on radiomics applied to brain surgery**
+- **3. Deep learning system based on radiomics applied to brain surgery**

   * **Background**: Based on imaging omics, machine learning methods were used to determine whether co-deletion of 1P /19q genes existed.
 The method is noninvasive and has great potential for treatment.
 <!---